rmholmes/rmholmes.github.io/_pages/publications.md

 ### 2021

+* [31] *Holmes, R.M.*, Sohail, T. and Zika, J. (2021): Adiabatic and
+  diabatic signatures of temperature variability. **Journal of Climate**, accepted.

 * [30] McDougall, T., J., Barker, P.M., *Holmes, R.M.*, Pawlowicz, R.,
-  Griffies, S. and Durack, P.: [The interpretation of temperature and salinity variables in numerical ocean model output, and the calculation of heat fluxes and heat content](https://doi.org/10.5194/gmd-14-6445-2021). **Geoscientific Model Development**, 14, 6445-6466.
+  Griffies, S. and Durack, P. (2021): [The interpretation of temperature and salinity variables in numerical ocean model output, and the calculation of heat fluxes and heat content](https://doi.org/10.5194/gmd-14-6445-2021). **Geoscientific Model Development**, 14, 6445-6466.

 * [29] *Holmes, R. M.*, Zika, J.D., Griffies, S.M., Hogg, A. McC.,
-  Kiss, A.E. and England, M.H.: [The geography of numerical mixing in a suite of global ocean models](https://doi.org/10.1029/2020MS002333).  **Journal of Advances in Modeling Earth Systems**, 13 (7), e2020MS002333.
+  Kiss, A.E. and England, M.H.
+(2021): [The geography of numerical mixing in a suite of global ocean models](https://doi.org/10.1029/2020MS002333).  **Journal of Advances in Modeling Earth Systems**, 13 (7), e2020MS002333.

-* [28] Savita, A., Zika, J., Domingues, C., Marsland, S., Evans, G., Dias, F., *Holmes, R.M.* and Hogg, A.: [Super Residual Circulation: a new perspective on ocean vertical heat transport](https://doi.org/10.1175/JPO-D-21-0008.1). **Journal of Physical Oceanography**, 51 (8), 2443-2462.
+* [28] Savita, A., Zika, J., Domingues, C., Marsland, S., Evans, G., Dias, F., *Holmes, R.M.* and Hogg, A. (2021): [Super Residual
+  Circulation: a new perspective on ocean vertical heat transport](https://doi.org/10.1175/JPO-D-21-0008.1). **Journal of Physical Oceanography**, 51 (8), 2443-2462.